 1 in 5 compromised merchants get reinfected, average skimming operation lasts 13 days

 MageCart, the notorious actors behind massive online card skimming, has been busy.
-And so have I: my crawlers are continuously tracking the raging battle between card thieves and merchants.
-It seems that the latter are on the losing end: in October, I counted the 40,000th hijacked store since 2015.
-And in the last 3 months alone, I counted 5,400 unique online stores that got a skimmer added to their checkout pages.
+And so have we: our crawlers are continuously tracking the raging battle between card thieves and merchants.
+It seems that the latter are on the losing end: in October, we counted the 40,000th hijacked store since 2015.
+And in the last 3 months alone, we counted 5,400 unique online stores that got a skimmer added to their checkout pages.

 20% reinfection rate, counter measures fail